nextcloud/collectives/DEVELOPING.md

 That's why the Collectives app implements an own storage and uses mountpoints to mount the collective folders to members home directories.

-## Development Background: Circles integration
+## Development Background: Teams integration

-Every collective is bound to a circle.
-Currently, the app automatically creates a new secret circle with every new collective.
+Every collective is bound to a team.
+Currently, the app automatically creates a new secret team with every new collective.

 ## Prepare a release